SoarGroup/check_soar_datamap_action/README.md

 ## Outputs

-This action does not currently produce outputs, but will fail the workflow if validation fails.
+This action does not currently produce action outputs.
+If the validation fails, the action will be annotated with the diagnostics provided by VisualSoar, and the step itself will fail the build.